AdarshVKSingh/Ecommerce_web_app_with_graphical_MFA/README.md

 #use the following link to visit the website
 https://tan-vivacious-rooster.cyclic.app

-#This website is used by book buyer and seller to carry out e-commerce.
+#This website is used by book buyers and sellers to carry out e-commerce.

 #Tech Stack
   Express.JS